igueyetraining/aws-copilot-example-ecs-fargate/README.md

 Steps to deploy an App using copilot once the manifest.yml are already created
 ################################################################################

-# 1. All in One
+# 1. Deloy All in 2 commands
+#1.1 Create the copilot Application
-copilot app init my-multi-ecs-fargate-svc-app copilot deploy --all --init-wkld --deploy-env -e test
+copilot app init my-multi-ecs-fargate-svc-app

+#1.1 Create the copilot Environment, All Services
-copilot deploy --all --init-wkld --deploy-env --profile default -e test
+copilot deploy --all --init-env --init-wkld --deploy-env --profile default -e test

 ################################################################################
 # Using step by step